 - Algorithmic trading and market stability

 - Practitioners perspectives – challenges and strategies

 - Regulatory perspectives on HFT and algorithmic trading

-This event will be of interest to practitioners, regulators and academics with an interest in financial markets.
-A provisional programme will be available soon.
+This event was of interest to practitioners, regulators and academics with an interest in financial markets.

-There is a nominal registration fee of £65.00 for non-academics to cover refreshments and administration.
-Please use this link to register your place.
-Non-academic registrations will then be sent a payment link to pay the registration fee.
-The workshop will take place at the Alan Turing Institute, London.
+The workshop took place at the Alan Turing Institute, London.
 The Institute is headquartered at the British Library.
 Please see the link for directions to the venue.